Free LinkedIn Post Preview Generator

 What is the LinkedIn post character limit?

-LinkedIn text posts support up to 3,000 characters, but the practical constraint is usually the collapsed preview.
-If the strongest idea lands too late, the post feels weaker before anyone taps See more.
+LinkedIn text posts support up to 3,000 characters.
+The practical constraint is usually much shorter: the opening lines that appear before someone taps See more.

 How much of a LinkedIn post shows before See more?

-The exact cutoff can vary by surface and device, which is why this tool shows separate desktop and mobile-style preview states instead of pretending there is one perfect number.
+The exact cutoff can vary by surface, device, and LinkedIn interface changes.
+This tool uses separate desktop and mobile-style preview states so you can check the first fold without pretending there is one perfect number.

 Can I preview a LinkedIn image post too?